How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 Directions

 In a skillet, saute ghee, ginger, and curry leaves until golden brown.
 Add curry powder and turmeric.
-Add vegetables of choice and cook for 1 minute to cover the vegetables in the spices.
+Add vegetables of choice and cook for 1 minute to coat them with the spices.
 DO NOT WASH YOUR SKILLET.

 Line a baking tray with parchment paper and bake the veggies for 20 minutes.